 the Admissions Committee to be equivalent to courses in any of the listed Academic Disciplines will be acceptable.

-Students wishing to complete an internship in French Immersion must complete Education 4156 and meet the stated
+Students wishing to complete an internship in French Immersion must complete Education 4154 and obtain permission of

-4) Candidates who are registered in their final semester of their first Bachelor's Degree programme during the Winter Semester must have satisfied the academic requirements set out in Clause 2 above upon completion of their first degree programme.
+4) Candidates who are registered in their final semester of their first Bachelor's Degree program during the Winter Semester must have satisfied the academic requirements set out in Clause 2 above upon completion of their first degree program.

 NOTE: Students must supply transcripts indicating Winter Semester grades no later than May 15.

-5) In assessing applications to the Bachelor of Education (Intermediate/Secondary) Programme, consideration will be given to the following:
+5) In assessing applications to the Bachelor of Education (Intermediate/Secondary) Program, consideration will be given to the following:

 a) student's overall academic performance, in addition to the average on the courses required to be considered for admission;